A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Each year as the sun starts sticking around a little longer, Calgary comes alive.
 The city’s parks are host to stages and music festivals, bike tracks mark up the many pathways and the Bow River is packed with city dwellers getting a cool down.
 Here are just a few reasons to make the most of Calgary this summer.

 Then, of course, there are the festivals.
-The annual Sled Island Music & Arts Festival (June) includes 250 bands at 35 venues and outdoor stages across the city.
-The Calgary Folk Music Festival (July) hosts more than 70 artists on eight stages.
-And, during the Calgary Stampede (July), Nashville North, the on-grounds bar, offers live music all day, every day.
+The annual Sled Island Music & Arts Festival (June 19 to 23, 2019) includes 250 bands at more than 30 venues and outdoor stages across the city.
+The Calgary Folk Music Festival (July 25 to 28, 2019) hosts more than 70 artists on eight stages.
+And, during the Calgary Stampede (July 5 to 14), Nashville North, the on-grounds bar, offers live music all day, every day.

 With 580 kilometres of pathways and 95 km of additional hiking and biking trails, Calgary has one of North America’s most extensive urban pathway networks.
 Ride the 138-km loop around the city or hike through Fish Creek Provincial Park.